ISISNeutronMuon/MDANSE/README.md

 Firstly, MDANSE can read the output of MD simulation software.
 It does this by providing converters for different file formats into an .MDT file (HDF format), which is then used for all calculations.
+General-purpose converters are implemented using external libraries:

+- ASE,
+- MDAnalysis,
+- MDTraj,

+which means that if your trajectories have worked with any of these libraries, then you can expect them to work with MDANSE too.
-The following MD packages are supported:
+Additionally, the following converters for specific MD packages are supported:

 - CASTEP
 - CHARMM